Best Foot Forward

 Sometimes, he didn’t even turn on the lights.
 He didn’t want to face it all.
 He just shuffled inside, kicked off his shoes, and shrugged out of his jacket.

 How he managed to clean the entire house every Saturday before going to the bar he didn’t know, but Monica had been a proud housewife, and he felt like he owed it to her.
 Everything was left exactly like when she’d walked out that door.
 Every Saturday, everything got done.
 And at four pm when he was done and looked around at the shrine to her, he left it and ordered more than three sets of scotch and beer so that he could sleep Sunday away and start another week of passing time toward healing.

 Tonight, he merely hung his suit jacket on the coat hanger and climbed the stairs in the darkness.
-He brushed his teeth in the night-light installed by the panels.
-Monica had liked that, thinking it would be easier to fall back asleep if you weren’t blinded by light if having to take a piss in the middle of the night.
+He brushed his teeth in the night-light installed.
+Monica had liked that, thinking it would be easier to fall back asleep if you weren’t blinded by light when having to take a piss in the middle of the night.